 The Lurker of the Sarangrave

 A mysterious and hostile creature that inhabits and, to a certain extent controls the Sarangrave Flats and the swamp Lifeswallower. it doesn't directly serve Foul but is just as evil.—-

-Hazy Feel Turn: In The Final Dark It allies with Covenant and Linden after turiya Raver tries to take it over and Covenant saves it and also to protect itself from the Worm but never really becomes good, it's basically acting out of it's own interests. but it does keep the bargain it makes faithfully.
+- Hazy Feel Turn: In The Final Dark it allies with Covenant and Linden after turiya Raver tries to take it over and Covenant saves it, and also to protect itself from the Worm.
+Although it never really becomes good, it's basically acting out of its own interests.
+But it does keep the bargain it makes faithfully.

 A physician from the "real" world, Linden is a driven and dedicated healer but is haunted by the ghosts of her past, particularly witnessing her father's suicide at age 8 and pulling her dying mother off life support in her teens.
 After moving to Covenant's home-town, Linden has a run-in with the mysterious old beggar who may or may not be the Creator, and subsequently joins Covenant in being transported to the Land.
 Like Covenant, Linden is forced to wrestle with outward manifestations of her own demons, but eventually manages to find her own strength and becomes a hero of the Land in her own right.

 - Agent Scully: Unlike Covenant, Linden comes to terms with the fact that she's in an alternate reality fairly quickly.
 Some of the specific things she encounters there, though, she refuses to take a face value, mostly because she doesn't believe in absolute evil.
 Samadhi Raver gives her a taste that forcibly changes her mind.

 - Action Mom: Upgrades to this in the Third Chronicles.